Bronze Patination for Conservators Workshop

 Eligibility

-Space for this workshop was limited to eighteen conservators specializing in the care of bronze sculpture.
+Space for this workshop is limited to sixteen conservators specializing in the care of bronze sculpture.

-Priority was given to applicants currently working with bronze sculpture.
-Candidates ideally had at least three to five years of experience with these materials and were in a position to share the knowledge and skills gained during the workshop with the conservation community.
+Priority will be given to applicants currently working with bronze sculpture.
+Candidates will ideally have at least three to five years of experience with these materials and are in a position to share the knowledge and skills gained during the workshop with the conservation community.

 Language